Broadcast Configuration

 The Broadcast helper exposes:

-If you need to expose runtime endpoints for broadcasting (e.g., for internal tools), see the built-in route template in routes/broadcast.ts.
+If you need to expose runtime endpoints for external tools, see the optional route template in routes/broadcast.ts.

 Customizing Drivers in an App